Loss-Complexity Landscape and Model Structure Functions

 \subsection{Linear models}

-In this section, we perform two simple experiments on learning the noisy function $f(x) = \sin 2 n \pi x + \varepsilon$, $x \in [0,1]$, $\varepsilon \sim N(0,\sigma^2)$ by way of linear regression.
+In this section, we perform two simple experiments on learning the noisy function $f(x) = \sin 2 n \pi x + \varepsilon$, $x \in [0,1]$, $n\in\{4,6\}$, $\varepsilon \sim N(0,\sigma^2)$ by way of linear regression.
 Ostensibly, we use polynomial and Fourier regressors, however the nature of such regressors is known to be linear (they are nothing more than projections on linear subspaces in function spaces).
-The free energy curves are depicted in Figure~\ref{fig:poly} (polynomial regression) and Figure~\ref{fig:four} (Fourier series).
-All code is available on GitHub, and the computation can be reproduced in the Google Colab environment \cite{github-structure}.
+The Loss vs. Complexity curves are depicted in Figure~\ref{fig:poly} (polynomial regression) and Figure~\ref{fig:four} (Fourier series).